code-master-7/oop_in_java_notes/README.md

 **Explanation:**

-1. A `FileReader` object is created to read the file "example.txt".
+1. A `FileReader` object is created to read the file "example.txt."
 2. A `BufferedReader` object is created using the `FileReader` to improve efficiency.
 3. The `readLine()` method reads each line from the file until it reaches the end (null).
 4. Each line is printed to the console.